Server response time is the time it takes for your visitor's web browser to receive a response from your web host's server.

 If not, you can either enable it on your server (via the cPanel) or you can use the Check and Enable GZIP Compression plugin.

-Another way to make your website faster is to load scripts as and when they are needed.
+Another way to reduce server response time is to load scripts as and when they are needed.

 Instead of loading the entire web page in one go, your website only loads the files and scripts needed for that’s section of the page.